Paulanerus/TextVariantExplorer/README.md

    - Get the [latest release](https://github.com/Paulanerus/TextExplorer/releases/latest) of the application and install it on your system

 2. **Obtain a Plugin and Dataset**
-   - Download a demo plugin along with its [corresponding dataset](https://zenodo.org/records/12723324), or create your own
+   - Download a demo plugin from the release page along with its [corresponding dataset](https://zenodo.org/records/12723324), or create your own

 3. **Load the Plugin**
    - Start the application